seebigs/bundl/README.md

 * [Examples](https://github.com/seebigs/bundl/wiki/Examples)

 ## What Is Bundl?
-In short it's, **a modern build tool**.
+In short it's, **a reinvented build tool**.
 Bundl is a flexible way to package your source code plus additional resources (like styles and images) into a JavaScript bundle that can be served to your web browser.
+It switches the paradigm of when resources are built vs when they are needed ([Bundl On-Demand](https://github.com/seebigs/bundl#build-resources-live-on-demand)).

 ## Why Use Bundl?
 * Build resoucres only when requested by your browser (and only if they've changed) ([Example](https://github.com/seebigs/bundl/wiki/Examples))